1iget/mergeconflicts.github.io/about.md

 We contribute to the Singularity by helping technologists perform at the highest level.

-By cultivating worldwide technological mastery, we can effect more change than if we tried to take on the world's problems on our own.
+By cultivating true technological mastery, we can effect more change than if we tried to take on the world's problems on our own.

 # What